 Giving is at the heart of sacrifice, which really means giving up something we value for the sake of something more important.
 This lies at the heart of the Christian faith.
 God offered himself as a sacrifice in order to show us that there is life after death.
 As Christ's earthly body died on the cross, he was reborn in a new form - his glorified body.
 The resurrected Christ continues to show us the way to God and gently draws us in.

-g (Gifu) is therefore a symbol of the holy Eucharist itself.
-It is the means by which God has shown us humans how to reach our own ultimate journey of glorification.
-God has offered himself as a sacrifice to present us with this gift.
+Gifu is therefore a symbol of the holy Eucharist itself.
+God has offered himself as a sacrifice to present us with this gift of eternal life.
 In return, we offer ourselves, our loyalty and love, as a sacrifice and gift to God.
-This is why we call this a communion.
+This is why we call it a communion.
 It is a two way process, reflecting this wonderful mystery of the ultimate gift God offers us.
-The Runes themselves offer us a unique insight into the way of light we must walk to reach our journeys end.

 wen ne bruceþ ðe can weana lyt

 blæd and blysse and eac byrga geniht